 Adrenaline in the blood.
 The gennaker fills in the gusts and the log jumps to between 9 and 14 knots.
-A triumphant smile tugs at your lips, as you anticipate crossing the line.
+A smile tugs at your lips as you anticipate crossing the line.
 Later, put your feet up with a cold drink in hand and go back over the day in comfort with the crew.
-Good for both comfort and adventure; that’s the Dehler 30 one design.
-It’s a master of both worlds.
+Good for both comfort and adventure – that’s the Dehler 30 one design.
+It’s the European Yacht of the Year 2020 cruiser/racer – master of both worlds.

 Switch from regatta mode to cruising mode in just a few simple steps.
-Whether it’s competing shorthanded in a series like the SSANZ, or even the Melbourne to Osaka, perhaps it’s the thrill of fast paced regattas like Airlie Beach Race Week or relaxed sailing in your local twilight with friends.
+Whether it’s competing shorthanded in a series, doing the Sydney – Hobart, or even the Melbourne to Osaka, perhaps it’s the thrill of fast paced regattas like Hamilton Island Race Week or relaxed sailing in your local twilight with friends.
 From the very first glance, it becomes clear that the Dehler 30 one design sets a new, uncompromising course.
 It is designed for maximum performance with the simplest handling – and yet unmistakably a Dehler.

 A well-thought-out package that leaves nothing to be desired and raises the bar in this class of boat.
 From the Dehler Carbon Cage, carbon mast, bowsprit and twin rudders, to the composite T-keel and the Dehler Stealth Drive – even the standard equipment makes for blistering performance.
-And that is what it’s all about.
+When you can’t wipe that smile from your face – that is what it’s all about.

 Ric Hawkins, Windcraft’s Dehler Brand Manager